alikhajavi74/alikhajavi74/README.md

 ### Hi there 👋

-I'm a senior flutter developer. see my works in [my instagram account](https://www.instagram.com/alikhajavi.ir/)
+I'm a senior flutter developer, see my works in [my instagram account](https://www.instagram.com/alikhajavi.ir/).

 - 🔭 I’m currently working on a project as a freelancer.
 - ☕ I’m learning every thing about mobile programming world.